Judaic Studies (JDST)

 JDST 254.
 The Holocaust.
 3 Units.

-This class seeks to answer fundamental questions about the Holocaust: the German-led organized mass murder of nearly six million Jews and millions of other ethnic and religious minorities.
+This class seeks to answer fundamental questions about the Holocaust, the German-led organized mass murder of nearly six million Jews and millions of other ethnic and religious minorities.
 It will investigate the origins and development of racism in modern European society, the manifestations of that racism, and responses to persecution.
 An additional focus of the course will be comparisons between different groups, different countries, and different phases during the Nazi era.
+The class concludes with an examination of the memory of the Holocaust.
+Offered as ETHS 254, HSTY 254, JDST 254 and RLGN 254,.
+Counts as a CAS Global & Cultural Diversity course.
+Counts as a Communication Intensive course.
+Counts as a Human Diversity & Commonality course.
+Counts as a Understanding Global Perspectives course.

 JDST 268.
 Women in the Bible: Ethnographic Approaches to Rite and Ritual, Story, Song, and Art.
 3 Units.